 This is your book and your vision.
 I’m here to help.
 Talk to me about what you want, and I’ll see what I can do to fit your needs.

-I fully believe in trying before you buy, so I will gladly edit your first chapter/first 10 pages for free so you can decide if we are a good fit.
-Currently, I’m charging $2/page (rates subject to change).
+I fully believe in trying before you buy, so I will gladly edit your first 5 pages for free so you can decide if we are a good fit.
 If you’ve written something that falls under the speculative fiction umbrella, I’m your gal.
-Well, let’s be honest here, I’ve been editing for over a year and I’ve now edited science fiction, fantasy, urban fantasy, religious murder mystery, erotica, young adult and the list goes on.
+Well, let’s be honest here, I’ve been editing for over a year and I’ve now edited an autobiography, science fiction, fantasy, urban fantasy, religious murder mystery, erotica, young adult and the list goes on.
 I will edit anything but children’s books and nonfiction.

 I can do both developmental and copy editing and require very little notice before projects.
 The turnaround for a complete project is anywhere from two weeks to a month, depending on length.
 I could give more details here, but I prefer to talk to each author about their project individually and tailor what I can offer you, to what you need from me.